Let’s start by explaining what a blue iron pan is and why it can be your greatest ally for baking a pizza in a pan.

 - Arm yourself with kitchen paper (the classic Scottex) and wipe the pan thoroughly so that much of the processing oils are removed.

-Bake for about 10 to 15 minutes so as to destroy any oily residue.
+- Place it in the oven for about 20/25 minutes to eliminate any oily residue.
 Check that the smoke will be gone, then let it cool and wipe again with paper.

 - Repeat the same operation on the outside and edges.

-- At this point put back in the oven to perform the actual burning.
-Still at 250 °C for about 10 to 15 minutes or until the smoke has disappeared, then take out the pan.
+- Put back in the oven to do the actual sear.
+Always at 250°C for about 20/25 minutes or until the smoke disappears, then remove the pan.

 - Once it has cooled, a nonstick coating will have formed on the surface and you can safely use it to bake your fantastic Roman-style pan pizzas.

-The process is super simple and you will only have to do it the first time after purchase
+The process is super easy, and you’ll only need to do it the first time after your purchase

 How to use it and how to clean it